-- Get a list of all required input parameters from the varfile template found in the Appendix as Installing Server using varfile (on page 127). - Identify the parameter values needing update. - When entering the parameters in the command line, prefix each parameter name with a hyphen and upper case letter 'V' (-V).
+- Get a list of all required input parameters from the varfile template found in Appendix Installing Server using varfile (on page 111). - Identify the parameter values needing update. - When entering the parameters in the command line, prefix each parameter name with a hyphen and upper case letter 'V' (-V).